Learn & Engage

 Northrop, Heritage Studies & Public History Program, Institute for Advanced Study, and University Honors Program Present

-This exhibit honors the interconnectedness between the Native Canoe Program, University of Minnesota students, faculty, staff, and members of three Indigenous communities around Mni Sota Makoce (Minnesota).
-It also celebrates relationships with Dakota, Ojibwe, and Micronesian communities that have come together and found a common passion for sharing water traditions, while broadening the understanding of the waters that surround us through resurgence and revitalization of canoe communities.
+This exhibit honored the interconnectedness between the Native Canoe Program, University of Minnesota students, faculty, staff, and members of three Indigenous communities around Mni Sota Makoce (Minnesota).
+It also celebrated relationships with Dakota, Ojibwe, and Micronesian communities that have come together and found a common passion for sharing water traditions, while broadening the understanding of the waters that surround us through resurgence and revitalization of canoe communities.

 Takeover: Morrill Hall, 1969